celinelatulipe/ThinkLikeComputer/_sources/IndefiniteIteration/intro-indefiniteiteration.rst

 Repeated execution of a sequence of statements is called **iteration**.
 Because iteration is so common, Python provides several language features to make it easier.
 We've already seen the ``for`` statement in a previous chapter.
 This is a very common form of iteration in Python.
 In this chapter we are going to look at the ``while`` statement --- another way to have your program do iteration.
+While loops are used when we aren't sure how many times we will have to repeat the execution of the code inside the loop.

 Learning Goals